mikeybeck/bitbar-bitbucketPRs/README.md

 - Build status
 - Number of approvals
 - Number of comments
+Each line is also a link that will open the relevant pull request when clicked.

 ##### Each pull request is colour coded:
 - Red: failed build